 Buying, building or renovating a house?
 Renting an apartment?
 Or perhaps you’re a property owner or lessor?
 Whatever your situation, your home should be well protected.
 We’ll help you in your search for the right insurance for your house or apartment.

-If you’re a tenant and take out your home insurance online at KBC, you can use discount code RENT2022 to get two months’ cover for free during the first year for a limited period.
-Offer valid from 1 August to 31 October.
+If you’re a tenant and take out your new home insurance online at KBC, enter the discount code RENT2023 at the start of your application and benefit from the time-limited offer of two months’ cover for free during the first year.
+Offer valid from 1 August through 31 October 2023.

 What insurance do I need to take out when I'm buying a home?

 The insurance options vary from one insurance company to another.
 You should therefore always ask for clearer information at your bank branch or from your insurance expert.